-- Place cloth over face to open pores with steam which helps the oil mixture to get penetrate deeply into the skin pores.
+- Place cloth over the affected area.
+This helps the mixture to penetrate deeply into the skin pores.

-- Leave on for few minutes and then rinse with water.
+- Leave it on for few minutes and then rinse off with water.

 - Mix equal parts of extra virgin olive oil and castor oil.

-- Apply on the skin by massaging in circular motions.
+- Apply the mixture on the affected area by massaging in circular motions.

-- Soak clean wash cloth in hot water and place over face for to open pores with steam.
+- Soak a clean wash cloth in hot water and place it over the application.
+It enables the mixture to penetrate deeply.

-- Remove wash cloth, rinse with water, and pat dry.
+- Remove the wash cloth, rinse with water, and pat dry.

 - Mix 10 teaspoons of extra virgin olive oil with 1 teaspoon of clove oil.

-- Apply directly to breakouts as spot treatment, being careful to avoid healthy skin.
+- Apply directly to breakouts as a spot treatment.

-- Leave on for few minutes then rinse with water and pat dry.
+- Leave it on for few minutes then rinse with water and pat dry.

 - Mix ½ teaspoon of extra virgin olive oil, ¼ teaspoon of fresh-squeezed lemon juice, and a pinch of salt.

-- Leave for minutes then rinse with warm water.
+- Leave it on for few minutes then rinse with warm water.

-- Or mix olive oil with water and apply on the cystic acne prone skin areas and leave on until dry.
-Rinse it off with water.
+Alternative: Mix olive oil with water and apply on the cystic acne prone skin areas, Leave on until dry and rinse it off with water.

 - Mix 1 teaspoon of apple cider vinegar with 4 teaspoons of water.